cheminfo/eln-docs/docs/30_structural_analysis/mass/structure-and-mf-information.md

 ###  Fragmenting the molecule

-In order to fragment the molecule you should select the blue round and click on the bonds that are allowed to fragment.
+To fragment the molecule, select the blue circle and click on the bonds that are allowed to fragment.

 ![](https://lh3.googleusercontent.com/vIhoAzQW6NvpADRID0CMaTj4SbiI5pd3EAZMbYNUvg7XoR3twiMRgrgUMbdXlonIFV_ORRyzb2hM7HgbBgiOvY47_8EAsUd6lJ4irOqxUoe6HJ5AiYhr0k52o9ySlQRkv4gi1_-t)